aleksihussa/analyticsapp/DesignOverview.md

 The core principle behind the design (although naming and some conventions modified) **Model-View-Controller (MVC)** pattern to ensure a clean separation between the data model, business logic, and user interface.

+### API usage
+Two external APIs are used:

+- **International Monetary Fund: DataMapper API, v1**

+- **The World Bank: Indicators API, v2**

+The IMF Datamapper API is used for retrieving various economical data on different countried or regions.
+In our project we use it to retrieve GDP by year on different countries.

 ### Mid-term self-evaluation

 Our initial design for the application architecture was to implement three modules: **UI**, **Service** and **Data**, which are also described above.
 The chosen architecture has supported implementation mainly because it has made simultaneous developing problem-free.
 This is due to the work rarely overlapping between modules.
 Also, the design ensures that each module has a single responsibility.
 For the rest of the project, we intend to continue with this design.